starbeamjs/starbeam/docs/INVARIANTS.md

     O(|T|) revision comparisons, where T is the trace of the computation.

-The cost of the computation itself is whatever the user wrote.
-Validation cost is bounded independently of, and cheaper than, computation cost.
-This is the property that makes caching composable at any granularity: there is no performance cliff when adding a cache, because checking the cache is always cheap.
+A formula that read five cells last time costs five integer comparisons to validate, no matter how expensive the computation itself was or how many layers of abstraction the reads passed through.
+Validation is bounded independently of computation cost, and cheaper.
+That's what makes caching composable at any granularity — adding a cache doesn't introduce a performance cliff, because the cache check is always cheap.

-One direct consequence deserves to be named explicitly: **Starbeam does not permit output-equality cutoff for derived computations.** If a cached computation would re-run to check whether its output equals the previous output, that re-run is a data operation, and it is forbidden.
+**The Iron Rule forbids one specific optimization: output-equality cutoff on cached computations.** If a cached computation would re-run in order to check whether its new output equals the previous output, that re-run is a data operation.
+It ran user code to decide whether to invalidate.
+Forbidden.

-To skip propagation when a value is semantically unchanged, store the output in a cell with a custom `equals` function.
-The cell-level `equals` check runs at write time and prevents the revision bump if the new value is equivalent.
-That is metadata.
-Output-equality cutoff on a computed is not.
+Equality checks aren't banned — they're only banned where they require running user code at validation time.
+At the cell, a custom `equals` runs at _write_
+time: if the caller hands in a value equivalent to the current one, the cell declines to bump its revision.
+Downstream never sees a change, and no validation cost was paid.
+That's metadata.
+Equality at the computed, by contrast, would require evaluating the computation to learn its output — that's data, and it breaks the cost guarantee above.

 ---

 ## 4. No dependency graph

-Starbeam rejects Dynamic Dependency Graphs as an architectural choice.
+Starbeam is not a DDG-based reactive system.
 There is no persistent graph of "reactive nodes" to manage, no edges to maintain, no registration of derived values into a shared structure.

 What exists: